iotdomain/iotdomain-standard/myzone-standard.md

 | \$value      | Publication of an output sensor value without metadata.
 Must be followed by an output type and instance |
 | \$keys       | Set the keys and signature of a publisher (encrypted) |

+When an output is directly controlled by an input, the iotype and instance are the same.
+To control the input a message is sent to the node with the $set command followed by the iotype and instance.
+The node processes the command and if accepted updates the output by publishing the result with the $value and $latest commands.

+### Aliases

+When devices are replaced then the node identifier of the replacement can differ from the original.
+ZWave for example generates a new node ID each time a node is added to the network.
+This leads to the problem that when replacing a node, all consumers must be updated to use the replacement node ID instead, which can be quite a bit of effort.

+To address this, nodes can be configured with an 'alias'.
+When a node alias is set, all input and output publications use the alias address format for the message bus address.
+The address inside the input and output messages remain unchanged.

+The alias address format uses the keyword \$alias as the publisher and the alias itself as the node id.

+* Input discovery address: \{zone}/\$alias\/\{aliasName}/\$input/\{type}/\{instance}
+* Output discovery address: \{zone}/\$alias\/\{aliasName}/\$output/\{type}/\{instance}
+* Output value address: \{zone}/\$alias\/\{aliasName}/\$value/\{type}/\{instance}

 ## Subscribers